 FirstHomeCoach This is a real estate management platform with 6,000+ active users who upwards of 25,000 property purchases planned.
 The platform simplifies securing a mortgage, handling legal paperwork, and ensuring the property.
 The product was put together using React/Redux, Node.js, and TypeScript, PostgreSQL, and WordPress.

 Payroll This app is the best companion an accounting department in a company of any size could ask for.
-It automatically calculates payrolls with little to no alterations.
+Custom automated payroll system automatically calculates payrolls with little to no alterations.
 It was built using PHP, jQuery, Node.js, and MySQL.
 This product has increased the reliability and efficiency of accounting for companies at scale.
 Impressive right?
 Well, now you know where to hire a software development team that delivers.

 The only direction in which business will profitably grow in 2021 is embedded banking.
 Now is the time that will separate industry leaders and those that will ever remain in antiquity or try to follow late and always be in the shadow of their competitors.